Ben Affleck Hits First ‘Justice League’ Red Carpet Since Rehab

 The latest Ben Affleck sighting came right on the heels of his latest rehab stint.
-After successfully completing his rehab stay, Affleck confessed his struggles with alcohol in a raw Facebook post that said:
+After successfully completing his rehab stay, Affleck confessed his struggles with alcohol in a raw Facebook post.

 “I have completed treatment for alcohol addiction; something I’ve dealt with in the past and will continue to confront, I want to live life to the fullest and be the best father I can be.
 I want my kids to know there is no shame in getting help when you need it, and to be a source of strength for anyone out there who needs help but is afraid to take the first step.”

 Ben Affleck’s rehab stint in 2017 wasn’t the first time he sought help for his addiction to alcohol.
 The Justice League star also spent time getting help in rehab back in 2001.
-In his recent Facebook post, Ben Affleck thanked his estranged wife Jennifer Garner for sticking by him through his struggles.
+In his recent Facebook post, Ben Affleck thanked his estranged wife, Jennifer Garner, for sticking by him through his struggles.

 “I’m lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I’ve done the work I set out to do.
 This was the first of many steps being taken towards a positive recovery.”